.. but it’s over now.

 During my last week as a student, it felt strange to have people congratulate me.
 “For what?”
 I had to refrain myself from asking.
 For me, graduation was a continuation, not an achievement.
 You finished college and became a graduate, the way you finished Wednesday and started on Thursday.
 My friends asked if I’d celebrate.
 I said no. I didn’t feel like it was time for celebration.
 It was time for reflection.

 I felt a bit guilty that those sentiments never appeared.
-Instead, I felt a strange sense of calmness I had never felt before in my life.
+Instead, I felt a strange sense of calmness.
 I used to cry a rainstorm whenever I left a place I felt remotely attached to, so this lack of sentiment alarmed me a bit.
-Why was that the case?
-Maybe I had been through continual, intense stress, and my body was too busy decompressing to feel.
-Maybe it was because I now knew that the idea of home is geography-independent – home is wherever you feel at ease — and that true friendships thrive regardless of how often you see each other.
-Maybe it was because I was ready to leave.
+Maybe because I had been through continual, intense stress, my body was too busy decompressing to feel.
+Maybe it’s because I now know that the idea of home is geography-independent – home is wherever you feel at ease — and that true friendships thrive regardless of how often you see each other.
+Maybe it’s because I was ready to leave.
 Long before I finished school, I had been craving for a change.
 New adventures.
 New things to learn.
 New evil bosses to defeat.

-As I biked around the campus for the last time, I couldn’t help admiring how beautiful Stanford was.
+As I biked around the campus for the last time, I couldn’t help admiring how beautiful Stanford is.
 The palm trees.
 The oval.
 The imposing sandstone walls.
 The gorgeous church.
-All the flowers and delicious fruits that nobody picked.
+All the flowers and delicious fruits that nobody picks.
 I almost ran over a group of high school students visiting the campus.
-Some of them were dreaming of coming here.
+Some of them are dreaming of coming here.
 Some of those dreams might come true.
 Like mine did.
 I hummed softly to myself: